 Despite what MK1996 says, a survey of real-world robots.txt files shows that about one in every thousand includes non-ASCII in significant fields.
-Python's robotparser module rolls over and dies when it encounters these.
-In contrast, this module attempts to decode the file using (a) the encoding specified in the HTTP Content-Type header sent with robots.txt (if present, which is rare) or (b) a default of ISO-8859-1 as per the HTTP spec RFC 2616.
+This module attempts to decode the file using (a) the encoding specified in the HTTP Content-Type header sent with robots.txt (if present, which is rare) or (b) a default of ISO-8859-1 as per the HTTP spec RFC 2616.
 This solves the encoding problems for nearly all non-ASCII robots.txt files.

 MK1996 contradicts MK1994 somewhat.
 MK1994 (which only defines disallows) says that a blank path indicates nothing is disallowed.
 MK1996 (which defines both allows and disallows) doesn't permit blank paths (the minimal path is a single slash: /) but doesn't mention anything about this change in the section on backwards compatibility.
 AFAIK blank paths are still widely used in Disallow lines which is consistent with the fact that most of the Net seems to ignore MK1996 and regard MK1994 as the de facto standard.